Sachems: Symbols

-A Sachem was a paramount chief among the Algonquins, but the term also referred to the leader of the New York City political machine Tammany Hall.
+A Sachem is a leadership office for many Algonquian peoples, but the term later came to refer to a leader of the New York City political machine Tammany Hall.
 Sachems initiates new members with a champagne party.

 Members of the society can be identified by gold rings with a green zigzag pattern, worn on the little finger of their right hand.

 Membership

 The society taps fifteen juniors each year, often the most influential student leaders on campus.
 It has been known to elect faculty as honorary members.
 Sachems has a standard of privacy more than secrecy.
 Until 1951, the society published the names of its newly elected members in the Columbia Daily Spectator, as well as in The New York Times on occasions.
 Sachems now keep its members' names secret until graduation.